mlaursen/react-md/packages/documentation/components/Demos/Menu/AddingEventHandlers.md

 ###### Using custom `MenuItem`<!-- no-margin -->

-The most "resuable" option will be to create custom `MenuItem` and/or `MenuItemLink` components that have their own click handlers attached.
+The most "reusable" option will be to create custom `MenuItem` and/or `MenuItemLink` components that have their own click handlers attached.
 This will also make it so you can have reusable `MenuItem`s if they need to appear in multiple menus or need to make them have additional functionality (like